Scofield-Idehen/first_class/README.md

 ##Python Dicttionay

 * this program is all about building a dict with python and we would be using the following thio build our program.
+* this read me file was edited by prosper